Is Seasonal Affective Disorder (SAD) A Myth?

 • Irritability

 Although many people experience this type of depression during autumn or winter, some individuals also experience the health condition in response to the summer months.
 People experiencing this form of seasonal depression may feel irritable, stressed, or depressed in response to heat.
-It may also be connected to thyroid difficulties.
+Symptoms may also be connected to thyroid difficulties.

 Is seasonal depressive disorder a myth?